axisofstevil/axisofstevil.com/_posts/2005-04-03-triumphant-return-of-spring.md

 summary: "Originally published Sunday April, 3rd 2005"
 category: flash
 hashtag: "#axisofstevil_triumphant-return-of-spring"
+excerpt: "Spring has triumphantly returned and it is time to take a moment to reflect on the beauty that spring offers."
 ---

 Spring is here.
 Time to celebrate and enjoy!